 Tonight William, Kate and Harry cheered on their teams at a Rugby World Cup match between Wales and England.

 We returned to the site for the World Cup opening ceremony, Twickenham Stadium.
 Tonight’s event definitely had royal rivalries, with Prince Harry cheering on England and William and Kate rooting for Wales.
-You may recall that Prince Harry is Honorary President of England Rugby, the official hosts for the World Cup, and William is Vice-Patron of the Welsh Rugby Union.
+You may recall that Prince Harry is the Honorary President of England Rugby, the official hosts for the World Cup, and William is Vice-Patron of the Welsh Rugby Union.